 Identity-Based Student Groups

 At the College of Holy Cross the multicultural student organizations – MSOs – are a foundation of identity for numerous self-identified groups.
-We encourage you to learn more about our current idenity based students groups:
+We encourage you to learn more about our current identity based students groups:

 - Asian Students in Action (ASIA)

 - Developing & Educating South Asian Ideologies (DESI)

 - Feminist Forum